The most popular workshop is not what it should be

 Moving down the path of least resistance.

+The first problem is we’re moving down the path of least resistance rather than a path of discipleship.
+The path of least resistance is a money conversation that takes place in the church but still allows me to think about money in a secular way.
 We’re all tempted to self-focus as we deal with money – it’s the path of least resistance.
 It’s easy to discuss the issues we can all agree on like adultery or pornography or prayer or loving others, but it’s difficult to talk about being a disciple of Jesus in the way we think about money.
 Often there doesn’t even seem to be a working definition for what that might mean.
-The path of least resistance is a money conversation that takes place in the church but still allows me to think about money in a secular way.

-The good news is that there are some churches still understand that Jesus is meant to be the purpose of everything we are and everything we have.
+The good news is that there are still churches that understand that Jesus is meant to be the purpose of everything.
 Some still long for a deep and faithful walk with Jesus where the gospel is at the core of life itself.
 But many are taking the path of least resistance in the money conversation.

 The wrong goal

-We can easily have the wrong goal.
-Everything we do should be for the glory of God (1 Cor 10:31), proclaiming the excellencies of our Savior (1 Peter 2:9), and loving God with all of our heart, soul, and mind (Matt 22:37).
-This should also be our goal as we live with money.
+Second, we can easily have the wrong goal.
+Our goal, in everything we do should be to glorify God (1 Cor 10:31), proclaim the excellencies of our Savior (1 Peter 2:9), and love God with all of our heart, soul, and mind (Matt 22:37).
+This should should also be our goal as we live with money.

-This does not mean we shouldn’t buy a house or put money in our 401(k), but all financial decisions must be made as STEWARDS OF GOD’S MONEY and as disciples who longs for God’s glory above everything else.
-When our primary concern and focus is financial independence, we’re moving in the wrong direction.
+This does not mean we shouldn’t buy a house or put money in our 401(k), but all financial decisions must be made as stewards and as disciples who long for God’s glory above everything else.
+When our primary concern and focus is financial independence, we have the wrong goal.

 Underestimating the results

-When we bring compromised, money-focused (rather than gospel-focused) teaching into the church, the result will be compromised Christians.
-What the congregation hears should align with Scripture and the call to follow Jesus in everything.
-The impact of embracing the wrong message can mean damaged people and damaged mission.
+Third, we can underestimate the results of bringing compromised, money-focused (rather than gospel-focused) teaching into the church.
+The result of a secular money discussion this will most likely be self-focused and compromised Christians.
+What the congregation hears about money should align with Scripture and the call to follow Jesus in everything.
+The impact of embracing the wrong message can mean damaged people and a damaged mission.

 The wrong leader

+And last, it’s easy to have the wrong leader.
 Often the assumption is that the best person to lead this discussion is a church member who is in the financial services industry.
 While that might be true, it could also be very wrong.
-It’s easy for someone like that to think too highly of investments and accumulation and tactics (or maybe even think about a sales opportunity down the road) instead of a Jesus-focused mission.
+It’s easy for someone like that to think too highly of investments and accumulation and tactics, or maybe even a sales opportunity instead of a Jesus-focused mission.
 It’s easy for an investment person to align with the wrong emphasis.

-First – Since money is connected to so much of life, thinking about it the way we should is critical to a growing disciple’s life.
-But, if we’re SERVING MONEY instead of serving Jesus, we cannot be who we should be.
+First – Since money is connected to so much of life, thinking about it the way we should is critical to a growing disciple.
+But, if we’re serving money instead of serving Jesus, we cannot be who we should be.